jae1911/sitecontent/content/_index.md

 I mainly do code and sysadmin but i also like to meddle in networking as I operate <span class="in">[AS211696](/pages/as211696)</span>, and, on my free time, I operate a bunch of public services.

-I also happen to write a bunch of software that you can find on [my Gitea instance](https://g.jae.pm).
+I also happen to write a bunch of software that you can find on [SourceHut](/redir/srht).

 {{< wakaCounter >}}